cse110-fa22-group28/cse110-fa22-group28/admin/misc/rules.md

   - General responsibilities
     - Technical:
       - Document your code with in-file comments and external documentation where required
-      - Make sure your local repository
+      - Make sure your local repository has the correct branch checked out and is up to date with the remote branch
     - Communicate and stay accountable
     - Trust each other
       - Don't try to take over other member's work